CovERUshKA/ddnet-nn/README.md

 2) Install NVTX from CUDA 11.8.
 3) Download libtorch with cuda support and add it to ddnet-libs
 4) Call cmake so it will generate files to build
-5) Link dependencies in Visual Studio:
+5) Link dependencies in Visual Studio for DDNet-Server:
     ## Libraries:
     D:\GitHub\ddnet-nn\ddnet-libs\libtorch-win-shared-with-deps-latest+cu\libtorch\lib\c10.lib \
     D:\GitHub\ddnet-nn\ddnet-libs\libtorch-win-shared-with-deps-latest+cu\libtorch\lib\kineto.lib \